agathoklisx/libved/README.md

 **Note** that development happens now at [system-zero](https://github.com/system-zero/system-zero) project, where this machine has been integrated.
-Much of the code that has been produced during the development process of this project, has been splitted in small reusable units.
-This separation of concerns allows faster development, though is not certain than development can be backported.
+Much of the code that has been produced during the development process of this project, has been splitted into small reusable units.
+This separation of concerns allows faster development, though is not certain that development can be backported, especially new features.
 Anyway, the mission is complete.

 ```C